Meet Rover: The Chatbot That Scaled CRO Through Automation

 From this knowledge, we dynamically generate polls on Slack where users vote on the landing page variants they think will outperform the rest.
 These users, generally members of the client organization, then battle each other in a CRO tournament where it is determined who knows most about the website visitor.

-The introduction of a gamification element has made CRO more exciting to those not generally involved in it, it has made our efforts more visible throughout the organization and also highlights the successes we have.
+The gamification element has made CRO more exciting to those not generally involved in it, making our efforts more visible throughout the organization and also highlighting the successes we have.
 Furthermore, it builds team spirit and generates more ideas for future testing.
 All because of our data-driven quizmaster: Rover!

 To sum up: